Jo Stanley: Career

 In 2007, Stanley was a contestant on It Takes Two, with partner Anthony Callea, she was eliminated in the final on 10 July 2007, losing to Jolene Anderson and David Campbell.
 In late 2008, she appeared in a short film called Corrections.

 Stanley was also the co-host of the series Yasmin's Getting Married, which aired for only four episodes on Network Ten, where she was joined by Ryan Phelan.
 Stanley also appeared on Good as Gold on the Seven Network with Mikey Robins which goes through a genre over the past 50 years of television.

 In January 2014, Stanley was appointed host of Weekend Breakfast.
 The show currently broadcasts nationally on the Hit Network around Australia every Saturday and Sunday morning from 7-9am.
 In November 2015, Stanley was announced as Brigitte Duclos' replacement on Gold 104.3 breakfast with Lehmo.
 Jo & Lehmo commenced on 18 January 2016.
 After achieving success in the ratings the show was axed in November 2017, it was later announced that Christian O'Connell would replace the show in 2018.

 In February 2019, Stanley was announced as co-host of the Seven Network's lifestyle program, House of Wellness alongside Luke Darcy, Rachael Finch and Luke Hines.

+On September 23 2024, Stanley would launch Broad Radio for the radio landscape after launching the endeavor as a podcast in early 2020, the first radio show went to air on 7 October, with a variety of different co-hosts and topics.